orcax/CAFE/README.md

 # [CIKM 2020] Cafe: Coarse-to-Fine Neural Symbolic Reasoning for Explainable Recommendation

-This repository contains the source code of the CIKM 2020 paper "Cafe: Coarse-to-Fine Neural Symbolic Reasoning for Explainable Recommendation" [3].
+This repository contains the source code of the CIKM 2020 paper "Cafe: Coarse-to-Fine Neural Symbolic Reasoning for Explainable Recommendation" [2].

 ## Data
-Two Amazon datasets (Amazon_Beauty, Amazon_Cellphones) are available in the "data/" directory and the split is consistent with [2].
+The Amazon Beauty dataset is available in the "data/" directory and the split is consistent with [1].
 The pretrained KG embeddings based on [1] are also provided.

 ## How to Run
 1. Data preprocessing.